terraform-tencentcloud-modules/terraform-tencentcloud-modules/terraform-tencentcloud-network/examples/simple_vpc/README.md

 The subnet attribute will take route_table_id for custom route table.
 If no `route_table_id` but `route_table_name` passed instead in the map, the module will look for a map of name-id for custom route table(s).

-If there is no route table information to subnet, subnet will use the default route table of the VPC.
+If there is no route table information specified for the subnet, subnet will use the default route table of the VPC.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs